Young cat, if you keep your eyes open enough, oh, the stuff you would learn! The most wonderful stuff!

 As a student of Dartmouth College, he became editor-in-chief of the Dartmouth Jack-O-Lantern, the school newspaper.
 He was so passionate about writing that even after being banned from extracurricular activities for violating Prohibition, he rejoined the paper under the pen name Seuss, also his middle name and his mother’s maiden name.

 Now would be a great time to introduce Geisel’s three pen names.
 Dr. Seuss was the most used, with fifty-one of his best books under that name from 1937 to his death.
 Theo LeSieg (Geisel spelled backwards) was used on Come over to My House and twelve other books, and the pen name Rosetta Stone was only used once.
 The pronunciation of his first pen name is debatable.
 He personally pronounced Seuss in the German fashion (rhymes with “voice”), though most readers mistakenly assume it rhymes with “juice.”
-The “Dr.” is a reference to his father’s wishes that Geisel would earn a doctorate in literature, but instead, Geisel obtained a PhD in literature, so he should have been Seuss, PhD.
+The “Dr.” is a reference to his father’s wishes that Geisel would become a medical doctor, but instead, Geisel obtained a PhD in literature, so he should have been Seuss, PhD.

 Now that we’ve cleared the murky waters of pen names, middle names, and maiden names, we can get on with Dr. Seuss’s actual career.
 He began his career by submitting humorous articles and illustrations to various newspapers and making advertisements for NBC, GE, and Standard Oil, and for an insecticide called Flit.
 He also animated a short-lived comic strip called "Hejji" and, through his articles, teased Technocracy, an economic and political movement.